Updated: 12 October, 2015 (fixed some typos, plus a bit of a timeline problem I didn't clarify well, and edited a few parts)

 Hazel blushed as she realised the direction of her thoughts.
 She'd never really given thought to Lucius Malfoy's attractiveness before.
 Why would she have?
 She was embarrassed to be doing so now.
 Except … there was nothing wrong with it, was there?
 He was her husband.
 Why shouldn't she admire him?

-Defying of her own urge to look away, Hazel kept right on staring.
+Defying the urge to look away, Hazel kept right on staring.
 She absently noted that his eyes crinkled when amused.
 And also, his grin had faded, and he was giving her a look that made the flush return to her cheeks.

 She didn't object as he brushed a strand of her hair behind an ear, revealing the silvery line on his own wrist, then leaned down to kiss her.